 The only exception allowing you to skip yellow fever vaccination is if you are transiting through these countries for less than 12 hours.

-There are no mandatory vaccinations for travelers from the European Union or the United States as well as many other countries.
-No certificates are required by Tanzanian authorities when entering the country, including the islands of the Zanzibar archipelago.
+There are no mandatory vaccinations to enter Tanzania for travelers from the European Union or the United States, as well as many other countries.

-Among the recommended vaccinations, each traveler can choose those that they consider relevant based on the recommendations of their Ministry of Health, personal consultations with trusted physicians, and the information about their health that they possess.
+Each traveler can choose what vaccinations they consider relevant based on the recommendations of their Ministry of Health, personal consultations with trusted physicians, and their own opinions about their health.